linkedin/rest.li/src/annotation_processor.md

   //...
 }
 ```
-In this example, schema `EnterpriseUserRecord` reused `UserVisitRecord` and its annotation in the field `visitRecord`, but it overrides the annotation value of `recycledChatHistories`.
+In this example, the schema `EnterpriseUserRecord` reused `UserVisitRecord` and its annotation in the field `visitRecord`, and overrides the annotation value for the field `recycledChatHistories`.

-All above examples shows that inheritance and overrides gives more extensibility to the schema annotations.
-Users should be free to define their own rules regarding how those annotations can be read.
-There should be an imambigous annotation value for the fields after user's rules are applied.
-We call this processing step to figure out the eventual value of a field or schema's annotation "resolution" and we call such value "resolved" value.
+All above examples shows that inheritance and overrides give more extensibility to schema annotations.
+Users should be free to define their own rules regarding how those annotations are read.
+There should be an unambiguous annotation value for the fields after the user's rules are applied.
+The processing step to figure out the eventual value of a field or schema's annotation is called "resolution" and such value is called "resolved" value.

-What is more, users could have their own customized logic to process the annotations and define the custom behavior when annotations is overriden or inheritted, and even have the flexibility to set a customized resolved value by calling another local function or remote procedure.
+What is more, users could have their own customized logic to process the annotations and define the custom behavior when annotations are overridden or inherited, and even have the flexibility to set a customized resolved value by calling another local function or remote procedure.
 The need for such extensibility gives the motivation for Annotation Processor.
-We aim to build a tool that can process annotations during schema resolution, process all interested annotations by plugin-ing user's own logic and save the "resolved" value back to corresponding DataSchema.
+We aim to build a tool that can process annotations during schema resolution, process all interested annotations by plugging in the user's own logic and saving the "resolved" value back to the corresponding DataSchema.

 ### A common application of overriding annotation using PathSpec
-In the above `EnterpriseUserRecord` example, we use `@persistencePolicyInDays = {"/recycledChatHistories" : 3650}` do denote the field we are overriding is `recycledChatHistories`.
-This is basically using PathSpec to reference the field or child schema that needs to be overriden.
-PathSpec <insert-linke-here> can be used as a path to associate relations between fields among nested schemas.
-Users can use PathSpec to inambigously specifcy all the paths to the child fields that they want to override.
+In the above `EnterpriseUserRecord` example, `@persistencePolicyInDays = {"/recycledChatHistories" : 3650}` were used to denote the field that are being overriden is `recycledChatHistories`.
+This is basically using PathSpec as a reference to the field or child schema that needs to be overriden.
+[PathSpec](/rest.li/pathspec) can be used as a path to define relationships between fields among nested schemas.
+Users can use PathSpec to unambiguously specify all the paths to child fields that they want to override.

-In Linkedin, such usage is so common that we want to use
-we provided `PathSpecBaseVisitor`.
+The above usage is very common at LinkedIn so an implementation of annotation processing based on this behavior is provided as part of annotation processor.

 It assumes \\
 (1) All *overrides* to the fields are specified using PathSpecs to the fields. \\
-(2) All *overrides* are applied on fields, not on the record
+(2) All *overrides* are applied on fields, and not on the record.
+(3) All *overrides* are pointing to the fields.

-For more examples regarding the syntax, one can read the java doc from `PathSpecBaseVisitor`.//<insert Link about > and the test cases //<insert Link about >
+For more examples regarding the syntax, one can read the java doc from [PathSpecBasedSchemaAnnotationVisitor](https://github.com/linkedin/rest.li/blob/master/data/src/main/java/com/linkedin/data/schema/annotation/PathSpecBasedSchemaAnnotationVisitor.java), and the [test cases](https://github.com/linkedin/rest.li/blob/master/data/src/test/java/com/linkedin/data/schema/annotation/TestSchemaAnnotationProcessor.java)

-One can seek to extend this case to adapt to their own use cases.
+Users can seek to extend this case to adapt to their own use cases.
 Please see next section regarding what class to extend to fit the best use cases.

 ## Use the schema annotation processor
-We have created a paradigm of processing Rest.Li schema annotations and wrapped them into `com.linkedin.data.schema.annotation` package.
+We have created a paradigm of processing Rest.li schema annotations and wrapped them into `com.linkedin.data.schema.annotation` package.
-First thing to understand is that `DataSchema` object internally is stored recursively.
-We added `resolvedProperties` attribute, in order to store the final reesolved annotation.
+First thing to understand is how [DataSchema](https://github.com/linkedin/rest.li/blob/master/data/src/main/java/com/linkedin/data/schema/DataSchema.java) object is internally stored.
+We added `resolvedProperties` attribute, in order to store the final resolved annotation.

 For an example schema: